jorgebucaran/hyperapp/docs/architecture/actions.md

 ## Stopping Your App

 You can cease all Hyperapp processes by transitioning to an `undefined` state.
 This can be useful if you need to do specific cleanup work for your app.

 ```js
 const Stop = () => undefined
 ```

+Once your app stops, several things happen:

+- All of the app's subscriptions stop.
+- The DOM is no longer touched.
+- Event handlers stop working.

-Once your app is stopped it cannot be restarted.
+A stopped app cannot be restarted.

+If you encounter a scenario where your app doesn't respond when you click stuff within it then your app might've been stopped by mistake.

 ---